Deck Shade Solutions

 - Most are on the small side

 This solution will take the most time and space to work out.
-The gazebo will come in many styles, shapes and sizes.
-They will provide shade with the top that is made from fabric or a solid material.
+The gazebo will come in many styles, shapes, and sizes.
+They will provide shade with the top that is made from fabric or a solid metal or composite material.
 The ones that have a solid top can be used with a grill most of the time.
 There are some that are made just for grilling.

 A gazebo will be a great solution for any back yard that will need a shade or weather solution that is not going to be moved.
 Most are quite large and after assembly cannot be moved very easily.

-Some options for gazebo's will be plant shelves in the corners, netting to keep flying insects out and hard tops for grilling.
+Some options for a gazebo will be to have plant shelves in the corners, netting to keep flying insects out and hard tops for grilling.
 Most will be in the 10 foot square size that will fit on some decks.
 Mounting to the deck can be done to secure your gazebo in windy areas.